How Companion Care Can Positively Impact Senior Health

 What is companion care?

-There are many ways in which companion care can help seniors live healthier.
+There are many ways in which companion care can help older adults live healthier.
 Take nutrition, for example.
 Without access to regular transportation, some isolated seniors find themselves eating poorly simply because they have no way to access fresh, nutritional meals.
-With a regular caretaker, your loved one can get to the grocery store and help prepare nutritious home-cooked meals.
+With a regular companion care visitor, your loved one can get to the grocery store and help to prepare nutritious home-cooked meals.

 Nutrition aside, companion care also provides the obvious: companionship.